GFA-spec/assembler-components/README.md

 **GFA**: GFA2 is preferred over GFA1.
 The sequence fields may be empty (`*`).
 The sequences may be stored in an adjacent FASTA file, named for example `assembly.gfa` and `assembly.fa`.

-**SAM/BAM**: SAM/BAM files are sorted by position and index, unless otherwise stated.
+**SAM/BAM**: SAM/BAM files are sorted by position and indexed, unless otherwise stated.
 Different sequencing libraries may be indicated with the read group `RG` attribute.

 ## GFA record types